Tullio Avoledo: Biography

 L'ultimo giorno felice is a short novel which Avoledo wrote for Legambiente, an Italian environmental organization.
 The plot is centered on the predicament of a young architect, Francesco Salvador, selling his soul to the mafia for money.
 The novel describes the last hours of Francesco, during an exclusive tour of the Venetian lagoon.

 Science fiction is often present in the works of Avoledo.
 Avoledo's novel L'anno dei dodici inverni (2009) deals with time travel, love and redemption, in a mix of science fiction themes and a realistic narrative approach to the feelings and emotions of the characters.
 In 2011 he published another science fiction novel, Un buon posto per morire, in collaboration with Davide "Boosta" Dileo, keyboard player of the Turinese band Subsonica.
-The novel won the Emilio Salgari Prize 2012 for the best Italian adventure novel.
+The novel won the Emilio Salgari Prize 2012 for best Italian adventure novel.

 He also wrote Metro 2033: Le radici del cielo, and Metro 2033: La crociata dei bambini written for the Metro 2033 Universe project set up by Dmitry Glukhovski.
 Both books have been published in Italy by Multiplayer.it.

 The last novel of the Metro 2033 trilogy - Metro 2033: Il Conclave delle tenebre will be published in 2018.

-Tullio Avoledo is running for the Italian Senate at the national elections of March 5, 2018, as a member of the Friulan party "Patto per l'Autonomia".
+Tullio Avoledo ran for the Italian Senate at the national elections on March 5, 2018, as a member of the Friulan party "Patto per l'Autonomia".

+His novel Nero come la notte (Marsilio, 2020) won the Scerbanenco Award for the best Italian crime novel.

-The last novel by Avoledo is Nero come la notte published by Marsilio in 2020.
+The last novel by Avoledo is Non è mai notte quando muori published by Marsilio in 2022.